cherrypy/cherrypy/docs/basics.rst

 Specifying an index file
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, CherryPy will repsond to the root of a static directory with an 404 error indicating the path '/' was not found.
+By default, CherryPy will respond to the root of a static directory with an 404 error indicating the path '/' was not found.
 To specify an index file, you can use the following: